 Here’s what you will need:

-Russet potatoes: I think Russets are the best all-round potato.
+Russet potatoes: I think Russets are the best all-around potato.
 They have the most starch and help thicken the sauce and make it extra creamy.
 Russets are perfect for french fries and baking.
-They are also what I use for my Southern Potato Salad, Twice Baked Potatoes, and Baked Loaded Potato Skins.
+They are also what I use for my Southern Potato Salad, Air Fryer Twice Baked Potatoes, and Baked Loaded Potato Skins.

 Heavy cream: yes, you can use half-and-half in this recipe, but I hope you don’t.
 The heavy cream adds richness and creaminess to this dish that you won’t get with anything else.